-Covered employer: All private sector employers subject to the New Jersey Unemployment Compensation law.
-Employee eligibility requirements: Employees must work 20 calendar weeks and for 2025 have earned a minimum of \$303 weekly or have earned a combined total of \$15,200 for 2025 in the period consisting of the first four of the last five completed quarters preceding the first day of disability.
-Reason for leave: TDI: Eligible employees are entitled to paid leave when they are unable to work due to a non-work-related illness, injury, or other disability, including pregnancy.
+$\bigcirc$ Covered employer: All private sector employers subject to the New Jersey Unemployment Compensation law.
+0~ Employee eligibility requirements: Employees must work 20 calendar weeks and for 2025 have earned a minimum of \$303 weekly or have earned a combined total of \$15,200 for 2025 in the period consisting of the first four of the last five completed quarters preceding the first day of disability. \$ Reason for leave: TDI: Eligible employees are entitled to paid leave when they are unable to work due to a non-work-related illness, injury, or other disability, including pregnancy.
 FLI: Eligible employees are entitled to family leave to care for a newly born or newly placed child and to care for family member with a serious health condition.
 Family care leave can also be used to care for eligible family members who are victims of domestic and sexual violence.
 Benefit duration: TDI: 26 weeks or the period necessary for benefits to equal 1/3 of total wages in base year, whichever is the lesser.
 FLI: 12 consecutive weeks or 56 intermittent days during a 12-month period beginning with the first date of the claim.
 Waiting period: TDI: 7 calendar days (but those 7 days become payable if the claimant is eligible for benefits for three or more consecutive weeks after the waiting period and the claimant has not been paid by the employer).
 FLI: None.
-O Benefit TDI and FLI: Up to 85% of employee's average weekly wage.
-The maximum weekly benefit amount for 2025 is \$1,081.00.
-Funding The TDI program is funded by premiums paid by both employees and employers while the FLI program is funded 100% by employee payroll deduction.
+O (§) Benefit amount: TDI and FLI: Up to 85% of employee's average weekly wage.
+The maximum weekly benefit amount for 2025 is \$1,081.00. \$ Funding mechanism: The TDI program is funded by premiums paid by both employees and employers while the FLI program is funded 100% by employee payroll deduction.
 TDI: For 2025, the employee contribution rate will be 0.23%, up to a maximum of \$380.42.
 Employers contribute between \$43.30 and \$324.75 on the first \$43,300 earned by each employee during the 2025 calendar year.
 FLI: For 2025, the employee contribution rate is 0.33% of the annual taxable wage base of \$165,400, with a maximum contribution of \$545.82 per year.
 Job protection: None.
-However, another leave that provides job protection, such as FMLA or New Jersey Family Leave Act, may run concurrently with NJ TDI/FLI.
-Private Plan option: Employers can choose the state plan or an insured or self-insured plan, which must at least equal the provisions of the state plan.
-Important dates July 30, 2025: Deadline to submit contributions to the state for Q2.
-October 30, 2025: Deadline to submit contributions to the state for Q3.
-January 30, 2026: Deadline to submit contributions to the state for Q4.
+However, another leave that provides job protection, such as FMLA or New Jersey Family Leave Act, may run concurrently with NJ TDI/FLI. - Private Plan option: Employers can choose the state plan or an insured or self-insured plan, which must at least equal the provisions of the state plan. ::: Important dates April 30, 2025: Deadline to submit NJ TDI contributions to the state for Q1 (January 1 - March 30, 2025).
 Resources https://nj.gov/labor/myleavebenefits/